Bischoff/wozmania/docs/usage.md

 ## Technical Details

 I tried to write code that was as fast as possible, even at the price of compactness, therefore it uses macros instead of subroutines.
 The stack is intentionally not used at all.

-The nature of an emulator makes it difficult to use the pre-increment and post-increment functionalities of the ARM 64, this is why you will see very few of them.
+The nature of an emulator makes it difficult to use the pre-increment and post-increment functionalities of the ARM 64 (there are almost no loops, for instance).
+This is why you will see very little use of those functionalities.

 The performance is quite disappointing.
-For example, Rugg-Feldman benchmark 1 executes in 1'44s on my Raspberry Pi 400, against 1.3s on a real Apple ][, i.e. 80 times slower.
+For example, the Rugg-Feldman benchmark 1 executes in 1'44s on my Raspberry Pi 400, against 1.3s on a real Apple ][, i.e. 80 times slower.
 I don't know if the other emulators do better.